LabBiosystemUFRN/LeadNPC/README.md

 > [01ProcessCounts.R](./bin/01ProcessCounts.R)

 #### PCA analysis and create transcriptogramer objects
 Objects generated here will be necessary later.
+If you are using a more recent version of transcriptogramer than version 1.3.4, the results can be a little bit different, because it uses data from STRINGdb release 11.
 > [02analisePCA.R](./bin/02analisePCA.R)

 #### Plot transcriptogramer graphics